Scott Blader: U.S. Attorney

 As U.S. Attorney for the Western District of Wisconsin, Blader oversees a staff of 22 lawyers and 31 support staff in the office, which prosecutes federal crimes in a 44-county area.
 In his role as U.S. Attorney, Blader is overseeing an investigation into Wisconsin's juvenile prison system.
 The investigation was started by Wisconsin Attorney General Brad Schimel in 2015 before being handed off to the Federal Bureau of Investigation in 2016.
 The investigation is looking into possible child neglect, prisoner abuse, and other potential crimes at the state's juvenile detention facilities.
-On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
-Blader announced his resignation of February 11, effective February 26.
+On February 8, 2021, he, along with 55 other Trump-era attorneys, was asked to resign.
+Blader announced his resignation on February 11, effective February 26.